You Got the Love: Background and release

 The original version is a soul/disco/gospel track, written by Anthony B. Stephens, Arnecia Michelle Harris and John Bellamy.
-British DJ Simon Harris was the first person to discover and license the song in 1986 when he was looking for tracks to release on his newly formed Music of Life label with DJ Froggy, Harris then took the track to Morgan Khan, the distributor of the new label, the track was licensed and released on Khan's StreetSounds Streetwave label.
+British DJ Simon Harris was the first person to discover and license the song in 1986 when he was looking for tracks to release on his newly formed Music of Life label with DJ Froggy.
+Harris then took the track to Morgan Khan, the distributor of the new label, the track was licensed and released on Khan's StreetSounds Streetwave label.
 The original Candi Staton track had been recorded for a direct-to-video 1980s documentary about an obese man who was trying to lose weight.
 Staton said she couldn't remember having recorded a song called "You Got the Love".
 It was only later that she realised she had performed the song years earlier for the documentary.
 The producers of the video had selected the song for her to sing, but as they had no funds to pay her, they donated half of the copyright and publishing to Staton.
-It featured an a cappella version utilised by Paul Simpson for a remix of the Adeva song "Musical Freedom" in 1989.

-The Candi Staton a cappella was originally mixed over an instrumental version of the Frankie Knuckles/Jamie Principle house song "Your Love".
+The Candi Staton a cappella version was originally mixed over an instrumental version of the Frankie Knuckles/Jamie Principle house song "Your Love".
 This bootleg release was a studio recording of Eren Abdullah mixing the two pieces of vinyl together.
-The DJ Eren "Original Bootleg" mix was released by John Truelove's record label in 1991 and reached number four in the UK Singles Chart.
+The DJ Eren "Original Bootleg" mix was released by John Truelove's record label in 1991 and reached number four on the UK Singles Chart.

 It was re-issued in 1997 by React Music Limited in a new remixed version called the "Now Voyager Mix".
-This time the record reached number three, the song's highest position, and then was remixed again in 2006 with new mixes by the Shapeshifters amongst others.
+This time the record reached number three, the song's highest position.

+It was remixed again in 2006 by Now Voyager, and this new version was called the "New Voyager Mix" (instead of "Now"), and was back with further new mixes by the Shapeshifters amongst others.
 This time the rights to the record were picked up by EMI's Positiva label (also the label the Shapeshifters were signed to), who scored another top ten hit, when the track reached number seven.
 The 2006 mix also featured more lyrics than the first two versions.

-The "Original Bootleg Radio Mix" of the track was featured in the film Layer Cake in the club where Sidney talks to the film's protagonist as he looks on at Sidney's girlfriend.
-The "Now Voyager Mix" (released in 1997) was used on the series finale of the HBO comedy dramedy series Sex and the City.
+The "Original Bootleg Radio Mix" of the track was featured in the film Layer Cake in the club when Sidney talks to the film's protagonist as he looks on at Sidney's girlfriend.

+The song was used on the series finale of the series Sex and the City, and also the series finale of Gossip Girl.

+The Now Voyager Remix of the song was used for the theme tune of live Football League coverage on Sky Sports until the start of the 2014–15 season.